ArronJablonowski/OpenClawNotes/README.md

 🚧 🚧 🚧 Under Construction 🚧 🚧 🚧*in beta*

-This document provides a guide for setting up a dedicated, locally hosted, and security-hardened installation of AI Agents on Apple Silicon hardware.
+This document provides a guide for setting up a dedicated, locally hosted, and security-hardened installation of AI Agents, such as OpenClaw and Hermes on Apple Silicon hardware.

  🎯 The Objective - I developed this guide for two primary reasons:
 - First, to personally explore OpenClaw and Hermes as AI Agents, and experiment with their security, given their reputations as a "high-risk", inherently difficult to secure autonomous AI agents.